-This Approved Document deals with the following Requirement from Part G of Schedule 1 to the Building Regulations 2000 (as amended).
+This Approved Document deals with the following Requirement from Part G of Schedule 1 to the Building Regulations 2010.

-Requirement Limits on application Cold water supply VP.
-G1.
-(1) There must be a suitable installation for the provision of: (a) wholesome water to any place where drinking water is drawn off; (b) wholesome water or softened wholesome water to any washbasin or bidet provided in or adjacent to a room containing a sanitary convenience; (c) wholesome water or softened wholesome water to any washbasin, bidet, fixed bath or shower in a bathroom; and (d) wholesome water to any sink provided in any area where food is prepared.
-(2) There must be a suitable installation for the provision of water of suitable quality to any sanitary convenience fitted with a flushing device.
-ONLINE VERSIO
+Limits on application Requirement Cold water supply G1(1).
+There must be a suitable installation for the provision of: (a) wholesome water to any place where drinking water is drawn off; (b) wholesome water or softened wholesome water to any washbasin or bidet provided in or adjacent to a room containing a sanitary convenience; (c) wholesome water or softened wholesome water to any washbasin, bidet, fixed bath or shower in a bathroom; and (d) wholesome water to any sink provided in any area where food is prepared.
+(2).
+There must be a suitable installation for the provision of water of suitable quality to any sanitary convenience fitted with a flushing device.